mkrogh/jsConnect-tester/README.md

 Usage
 =====

-You can just use it directlt in your vanilla forums folder and use the jsConnect client id `jsconnect-test`, secret `99bottlesofbeer`, hash algorithm `sha256`.
+You can just use it directly in your vanilla forums folder and use the jsConnect client id `jsconnect-test`, secret `99bottlesofbeer`, hash algorithm `sha256`.

 Quick note on unique id: It us used by jsconnect to identify which user this jsconnect connects to.
 This means that if you use the same unique id, but change the info, then you can test the `ConnectSynchronize` option.